ingageco/capacitor-site/pages/docs/basics/running-your-app.md

 # Running your App

-<p class="intro">Capacitor relies on each platform's IDE of choice to run and test your app.</p>
+Capacitor relies on each platform's IDE of choice to run and test your app.

 ## iOS